S3-Jordy-Walraven/Portfolio-S3/README.md

 You can find out what scrum is in [this](GroupProject/Agile/Scrum.md) file.

 Now let's talk about how we use the agile method within our project:
+You can find how we use agile [here](GroupProject/Agile/AgileInOwnProject.md)

 ### Cultural differences and ethics